00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 ## What Rights Do I Have?

-All data collected and used by Shattered Pixel is not personally identifiable.
-Because of this, it is not possible for users to make specific requests about their data, as said data cannot be tied back to them.
+It is not possible for users to make requests about their data, as said data cannot be tied back to them.
 Users are however free to disable or opt-out of the optional features of ShatteredPD which collect data, which will immediately disable further data collection.

-Your rights in relation to Google Play and Google's processing of your data is described in [Google's Privacy Policies](https://policies.google.com/privacy).
+User rights in relation to Google Play and Google's processing of their data is described in [Google's Privacy Policies](https://policies.google.com/privacy).

 ## Who Can I Contact If I Have Questions?